 The access types above also apply to MVS resources other than data sets (called general resources).
 However while the usages remain hierarchical in definition (ALTER includes UPDATE, UPDATE includes READ, etc.) the interpretation and usage of the access types is the responsibility of each resource manager.
-For most resource managers and resources, the meaningful access types are NONE (the user/group has no access) or READ (ther user/group does have access).
+For most resource managers and resources, the meaningful access types are NONE (the user/group has no access) or READ (the user/group does have access).
 For most cases access levels higher than READ convey no added authority (except that ALTER allows administration of a discrete profile).
 In specific cases the resource manager may treat UPDATE, CONTROL, and ALTER as granting additional authority.
 This security target and evaluation will not address all of those cases.

-8.3.4.2 Algorithm to check for DAC access to general resources and data sets
+8.3.3.2 Algorithm to check for DAC access to general resources and data sets

 RACF performs the following checks to identify, if a subject has the requested type of access to a resource protected by RACF.
-This algorithm is performed after RACF has checked that the resource is protected by RACF and (in Labeled Security Mode) after the checks for the mandatory access control have been performed:
+This algorithm is performed after RACF has checked that the resource is protected by RACF:

+1. If users attempt to access their own resources, RACF grants the request {AC.4::AC.4-V2R4-

+RACF-7.
+For example:

-- 1. If users attempt to access their own resources, RACF grants the request {AC.4::AC.4.43}.
-For example: - For tape and DASD data sets, if the user ID of the requesting user is the high-level qualifier of the data set name, RACF grants the request - For spool data sets, if the JESSPOOL class is active, RACF compares the user ID and node of the requester with the user ID and node of the creator of the spool data set (using the security token).
-If the user IDs match, RACF grants the request. - If the resource manager has performed the authorization check using RACROUTE REQUEST=FASTAUTH (rather than RACROUTE REQUEST=AUTH) and in addition has specified AUTHCHKS=CRITONLY for this check, and has specified a criteria value using the CRITERIA keyword, RACF uses only the criteria-related conditional access list entries to make the determination, and skips to the criteria checking step below {AC.4::AC.4-R8-RACF-2}. - RACF checks the user's access authority in the standard access list.
-If the user is in the list and if the specified access authority is sufficient to allow access, RACF grants the request {AC.4::AC.4.44}.
-If the user is in the list and if the specified access authority is less than the requested access, RACF continues processing at Step 7 (conditional access list checking) {AC.4::AC.4.45}.
-This prevents access based on ID(\), UACC, or the OPERATIONS attribute.
+- For tape and DASD data sets, if the user ID of the requesting user is the high-level qualifier of the data set name, RACF grants the request - For spool data sets, if the JESSPOOL class is active, RACF compares the user ID and node of the requester with the user ID and node of the creator of the spool data set (using the security token).
+If the user IDs match, RACF grants the request. - 2.
+If the resource manager has performed the authorization check using RACROUTE REQUEST=FASTAUTH (rather than RACROUTE REQUEST=AUTH) and in addition has specified AUTHCHKS=CRITONLY for this check, and has specified a criteria value using the CRITERIA keyword, RACF uses only the criteria-related conditional access list entries to make the determination, and skips to the criteria checking step below {AC.4::AC.4-R8-RACF-2}. - RACF checks the user's access authority in the standard access list.
+If the user is in the list and if the specified access authority is sufficient to allow access, RACF grants the request.
+If the user is in the list and if the specified access authority is less than the requested access, RACF continues processing at Step 7 (conditional access list checking).
+This prevents access based on ID(), UACC, or the OPERATIONS attribute {AC.4::AC.4-V2R4-RACF-8}.